rafaelcb/ReproducibleResearchPeerAssesment1/PA1_template.md

 ##    41.00  8841.00 10765.00 10766.19 13294.00 21194.00
 ```

-For the second question, we are interested know in the daily activity pattern.
+For the second question, we are interested in knowing the daily activity pattern.
 We can take a look at it using the line  plot below.